Ian-T-Dixon/Disease_Prediction/Group_Plan.md

 6. Flask/Heroku are used to bring trained ML model to dashboard.

-7. Dashboard calls stored tables (from database?) to present, for predicted illness, known symptoms and suggested precautions.
+7. Dashboard calls stored tables to present, for predicted illness, known symptoms and suggested precautions.

-8. Dashboard may also used a stored version of model's confusion matrix, to suggest possible differential diagnosis.
+8. Dashboard may also use a stored version of model's confusion matrix, to suggest possible differential diagnosis.

 ## Data Cleaning